The European Sturgeon is classed as critically endangered, which makes it more endangered than the black rhino.

-Several Sturgeon species are listed under CITIES to limit their sale and exploitation.
+Several sturgeon species are listed under the Convention on International Trade in Endangered Species of Wild Fauna and Flora agreement (CITIES) to limit their sale and exploitation.

-Sturgeon cannot be kept in a fishery in England and Wales, under the terms of the Keeping & Introduction of Fish Regulations, 2015.
-This is regulated by the EA and NRW across England & Wales.
+Sturgeon cannot be kept in a fishery in England and Wales, under the terms of the Keeping & Introduction of Fish Regulations 2015.
+This is regulated by the Environment Agency and Natural Resources Wales.

-Appearance: the European Sturgeon is instantly recognisable with their elongated bodies, flattened snout, distinctive plates (although no scales), barbels, small mouth on the underside of their body, and elongated upper tail lobes.
+Appearance: the European sturgeon is instantly recognisable with its elongated body, flattened snout, distinctive plates (although no scales), barbels, small mouth on the underside of its body and elongated upper tail lobes.

-They can grow up to six metres and weigh up to 400kg!
-Their body structure is more similar to sharks, in that they have cartilaginous skeleton rather than a bony one
+They can grow up to six metres and weigh up to 400kg.
+Their body structure is more similar to sharks, in that they have a cartilaginous skeleton, rather than a bony one.

-The advice is that if caught it must be reported to the Environment Agency or Natural Resources Wales, with a photograph (include a distinctive area landmark) and returned to the water unharmed - or retained and offered to the queen because sturgeon are royal fish.
+The advice is that any sturgeon caught must be reported to the Environment Agency or Natural Resources Wales, with a photograph (include a distinctive area landmark), and then returned to the water unharmed.

 Last date edited: 24 December 2020